 To calculate how much interest you could earn with a CD, try using SmartAsset’s CD calculator.

 Ultimately, the amount of your return depends on the bank and the Annual Percentage Yield (APY) it is willing to deliver.
 But these days, you can compare CD rates from banks across the country online to find the right institution or account for you.

 And when exploring CD options, you should also pay close attention to how the bank compounds interest.
 Given the same interest rate and term length, a CD that compounds interest on a daily basis will pay out more than one that does it on a quarterly basis.
 Financial institutions also tend to offer higher APYs on long-term CDs.

 Nonetheless, there are many advantages to CD investing and even different strategies you can take with your investment that may help your situation.
 However, it’s important to weigh the pros and cons of any investment before deciding to move forward.
 No investment, regardless of how risky it is, will be a fit for everyone.

 Most people, especially in a high-interest rate environment, are attracted to CDs because of the potential for a high return.
 In most cases, average CD rates tend to climb well above those tied to traditional savings and money market accounts (MMAs).

-So the best CD rates typically come from banks that pay competitive rates on long term CDs and compound interest daily.
-Plus, most CDs are FDIC insured up to the legal limit of $250,000 per financial institution.
+The best CD rates typically come from banks that pay competitive rates on long-term CDs and compound interest daily.
+Plus, most CDs are FDIC-insured up to the legal limit of $250,000 per financial institution.
 This means that your money is protected by the federal government even if the bank fails.